rsimon/immarkus/docs/data-model-overview.md

 These definitions are editable by the user in IMMARKUS's **Data Model** tab.

 ### _immarkus.relations.json
 This file stores **relationships between annotations** across the project.
 Note that relations can link annotations on different images (in different folders).
 Therefore, relationships are stored at the global (root) level.
+See section [5 Relationship Data Format](#5-relationship-data-format) for details of the relationship data model.

 ---